 We’re sitting together outside one of the small cottages in Bonnstan.
-So far, English has always been our common language, when we’ve run into each outer, but today, as I’m making a video portrait of Agnes she is challenging her self to talk Swedish.
-A language she had never heard 1,5 years ago.
-As support she has brought a couple of notes in Swedish, just to feel a bit more comfortable, but before we’ve even started, those papers fall between two planks on the porch and disappear out of reach.
+So far, English has always been our common language, when we’ve run into each other.
+But today, as I’m making a video portrait of Agnes she is challenging herself to talk Swedish.
+A language she had never heard of one and a half years ago.
+As support she has brought a couple of notes in Swedish, just to feel a bit more comfortable, but before we had even started, those notes fall between two planks on the porch and disappear out of reach.

 – Oooh, that will make this even harder, Agnes sighs.
-But just as quickly as those papers disappeared, Agnes is smiling again.
+But just as quickly as the notes disappeared, Agnes is smiling again.

-Agnes was born in Chodziez, Polen, and decided to move to Skellefteå, Sweden when her husband got a chance to study, as one of just 4 students at one of the most respected wood engineering master programs in the world.
+Agnes was born in Chodziez, Poland, and decided to move to Skellefteå, Sweden when her husband got a chance to study, one of just four students, at one of the most respected wood engineering master programs in the world.

-– I have studied Albanian and Macedonian, Agnes says.
+I have studied Albanian and Macedonian, Agnes says.
 That’s not something that is really requested in Skellefteå.
-But Agnes is an energetic and very social person with a lot of curare, and she has had a couple of different jobs already, and now she’s actually starting up her own company.
-But let’s get back to that later.
+But Agnes is an energetic and very social person with a lot of courage.
+She has had a couple of different jobs already, and now she’s actually starting up her own company.
+But we will come to that later.

 – Of course I’m interested in knowing more about your relation to Skellefteå.
-That’s me asking a very open question to Agnes.
+That’s me asking Agnes a very open question.

-– I always get that question.
-Agnes is smiling.
+– I always get that question, Agnes smiles.

 – Why a city far up north, where there’s snow six months a year.
 Why not a city somewhere else in the world, where the sun always shines.
 It’s not super easy to answer that, but I think that Skellefteå challenged me.
-Got me questioning things in my life.
-Made me find my self after reducing all noise in life.
-I’ve never experienced so many new and unique things in such a short period of time before, and I just love the arctic lifestyle.
+It got me questioning things in my life.
+Made me find myself after reducing all noise in life.
+I’ve never experienced so many new and unique things in such a short period of time before, and I just love the arctic lifestyle

-– I’ve lived in Kosovo, Macedonia, Albania, Polen but I’ve never felt so at home as in Skellefteå.
-I have everything here that makes me happy.
-People carrying.
-Beautiful nature, and the entire Swedish Lapland within reach.
+– I’ve lived in Kosovo, Macedonia, Albania, Poland but I’ve never felt so at home as I do in Skellefteå.
+I have everything here that makes me happy, caring people, beautiful nature, and the entire Swedish Lapland within reach.

 Agnes eyes are constantly glowing.
 She looks passionate and full of life.
 I’m happy to see people like Agnes getting drawn to the place on earth that I take for granted.